Enter the customer value per year or time period and the average customer life span into the calculator to determine the customer lifetime value.

-Other ways to increase a customer lifetime value is to get customers to purchase other products offered by your company, increase the price of a service, and try to convince customers to upgrade to higher tier services.
+Other ways to increase a customer’s lifetime value are to get customers to purchase other products offered by your company, increase the price of a service, and try to convince customers to upgrade to higher-tier services.

 Can a customer lifetime value be predicted?

-A customer lifetime value can be predicted using historical metrics and industry data from other companies from similar products.
-For example, if your company offers a streaming services, and their is data on another company that offers a streaming service you can estimate your CLV using their data as a basis.
+A customer lifetime value can be predicted using historical metrics and industry data from other companies with similar products.
+For example, if your company offers a streaming service, and there is data on another company that offers a streaming service you can estimate your CLV using their data as a basis.